appleniks969/copilot-redesigned/README.md

 A Next.js application to visualize GitHub Copilot usage metrics for your organization and teams.

+## API Limitations

+**Important:** The GitHub Copilot Metrics API has a limitation of 28 days of historical data.
+This application handles this limitation by:

+1. Loading the full 28 days of data at application startup
+2. Storing the data client-side in React state
+3. Filtering data client-side based on the user's selected date range
+4. Providing a refresh button to fetch fresh data when needed

+This approach minimizes API calls while giving users the flexibility to explore different date ranges within the 28-day window.

 ## Features

 - Organization-wide metrics dashboard